-Section 51 of the EP Act gives the EPA the power to require a financial assurance as a condition of authorisation, not only where there is the risk of environmental harm but now also where there is a risk of unauthorised stockpiling or abandonment of waste or other matter.
+Section 51 gives the EPA the power to require a financial assurance as a condition of authorisation, not only where there is the risk of environmental harm but also where there is a risk of unauthorised stockpiling or abandonment of waste or other matter.
 A financial assurance is a type of financial security that can be required by the EPA to prevent the cost of rehabilitation and clean-up being inappropriately transferred to third parties, including the state government and the community.